super-tomcat/desktop-/README.md

 # desktop++
-Additional functionality for Emacs Desktop+
+Put Emacs Desktop+ package on a menu for quicker access